bulib/dmp/README.md

-# DMP
+# DMP (Data Management Plan)

-This repository holds all of the Boston University Libraries'Data Management Plan templates and resources.
+This repository holds all of the Boston University Libraries' Data Management Plan templates and resources.

-## Organization

-We've organized this repository in the following manner:

-DMP/
-+ Funder
-+ README.md

 ## Quick Links